SalimRK/pocket_wallet/README.md

-# pocket_wallet
+# pocket_wallets

-for flutter cource
+A new Flutter project.